mlinhle617/python-assignments/midterm/README.md

 Pseudocode:
 If it’s frame 1:
-list = empty list to hold points on the model. list.append(points to connect). spline = variable to hold c4d SplineObject’s linear spline.
+- list = empty list to hold points on the model
+- list.append(points to connect)
+- spline = variable to hold c4d SplineObject’s linear spline
-Pass the list to SplineObject to create spline.
+- Pass the list to SplineObject to create spline
-Insert spline into the scene under snail_geometry.
+- Insert spline into the scene under snail_geometry
-Notify Cinema 4D that the geometry has been added.
+- Notify Cinema 4D that the geometry has been added

 ### References Used